apache/incubator-gluten/CONTRIBUTING.md

 To avoid redundancy, please firstly do a search before going to file a new GitHub issue.

 If the new issue is just relevant to a specific backend, please add `[CH]` or `[VL]` in your issue title accordingly.

+We encourage developer to firstly file a GitHub issue before drafting a patch, which can avoid possible repeated work.

 ### Unit Test